abixen/abixen-platform/README.md

 The release is planned in June 2017.

 ## Version 1.2
-This version will bring support for Angular 2.
+This version will bring a support for Angular 2.
 Developers will get an opportunity to develop their custom functional microservices using Angular 2.
-Also next part of improvements and bug fixes.
+Also a next part of improvements and bug fixes.
 The release is planned for the Q3 2017.

 ## Version 1.3